carlossabrido/CartaRestaurante/readme.md

 # Functionality

-Easy functionality of the web site, for make  it works you just have to press the botton wwhere you want to go.
+Easy functionality of the web site, for make  it works you just have to press the botton where you want to go.

 Website link: https://carlossabrido.github.io/CartaRestaurante/